openstack-archive/fuel-noop-fixtures/doc/usage.rst

 previous run and display the report again, or to load reports and run the tasks that have previously failed after you have tried to somehow fix them.

+You can use option **-o** to filter out only failed tasks and examples from the report and **-O** options to show only tasks without showing the individual examples.
+These options can be used together to show only failed tasks.

 The task manager can also generate a test report in *jUnit XML* format using the **-x** options.
 It will be saves to the **report.xml** file in the *reports* folder of the fixtures repository.
 This file can be used by many tools to